mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 the database to decrypt data.
 (Excluding KMS credentials, which are still passed as MongoClient options).

-We may want to store a URI to the external key vault somewhere in the data bearing cluster, so clients can connect to the external key vault without additional user supplied configuration.
+We may want to store a URI to the external key vault collection somewhere in the data bearing cluster, so clients can connect to the external key vault collection without additional user supplied configuration.

 Batch listCollections requests on expired schema cache entries
 --------------------------------------------------------------